 - significantly reduced the number of meetings and established a new operating rhythm

 - and built quarterly action plans

-A follow-up administration of the High Performance Team Index showed dramatic improvement in team functioning, and the team was able to successfully achieve its year-end financial goals
+A follow-up administration of the High Performance Team Index showed dramatic improvement in team trust & effectiveness, culminating to improved team functioning, and being able to successfully achieve its year-end financial goals.